Zapratkyn/webserv/README.md

 - In any other case, the server sends a sample "Hello from the server" page and goes back to the main loop

-- In any of those cases, the code and the message will be correct ("200 OK" if page found, "404 Not found" if not - See the commented display in sendUrl())
+- In any of those cases, the code and the message will be correct ("200 OK" if page found, "404 Not found" if not)

 ================================